Wednesday, August 31, 2011

 Saturday, August 13, 2011

 France, 1780.
 The Marquise de Merteuil is a mean-spirited woman who was left by her lover Bastide because he wanted to marry Cecile (15).
 Therefore Merteuil colludes with sneaky Valmont, persuading him to sleep with Cecile in order to bring shame to Bastide.
 However, Valmont refuses in order to take on an even bigger challenge: seducing the religious, conservative beauty de Tourvel.
 At first, Tourvel banishes him from her castle because she heard awful rumors about his character, but in the end she gives in.
 In the meantime, Valmont slept with Cecile anyway and leaves de Tourvel in order to get Merteuil's body, as she promised as his reward, but she betrays him with a lover.
-In a duel with the lover, Valmont dies but gives him letters that confirm Merteuil's intrigues.
+In a duel with the lover, Valmont realizes he truly loved de Tourvel, dies, but gives him letters that confirm Merteuil's intrigues.
 In a theatre, everyone thus despise her.

 Monday, August 8, 2011